Want to get to the bottom of the secret to lift and sculpt your booty?

 3. Every time you put clothes away, do lunge walks to the baby/children/s rooms as you go (burn extra calories as you walk and do home chores)

-Target your Booty with the AMAZING Booty and Belly Blasting Work Outs as part of June’s 28 Day Weight Loss Challenge
+Target your Booty with the AMAZING Booty and Belly Blasting Work Outs as part of the 28 Day Weight Loss Challenge

 Think of the 28 Day Weight Loss Challenge as the best value personal trainer, dietitian, meal planner, chef and motivational coach with DAILY support – that you have access to every day – without the high cost and all created JUST FOR MUMS.